CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

 Duplicate contacts can be selected automatically as a whole set which may contain more than two duplicates.

-Selection may be restricted by inclusion or exclusion of registrars.
+Mergers are performed per registrar.
+Specific registrars can be excluded or included using command-line options.

-The *destination* contact is determined by filtering the set with various criteria (such as "contact has the most linked objects" or "contact is identified") which make the outcome the best possible choice.
+The *destination contact* is determined by filtering the set with various criteria (see :ref:`merge-auto-criteria`) which make the outcome the best possible choice.
-Other contacts in the set are treated as *source* contacts.
+Other contacts in the set are treated as *source contacts*.

 Priority of the criteria can be changed in a command-line option.